-Commercial Valuation
+Commercial Property

 This mass appraisal assignment includes all commercially classed real property assigned to the commercial valuation appraisers and located within the jurisdiction of Midland County and overlapping appraisal districts.
 Commercial appraisers appraise the fee simple interest of properties according to statute.
 However, the effect of easements, restrictions, encumbrances, leases, contracts or special assessments are considered on an individual basis, as is the appraisement of any non-exempt taxable fractional interests in real property (i.e. certain multifamily housing projects).
 Fractional interests or partial holdings of real property are appraised in fee simple for the whole property and divided programmatically based on their pro-rata interests.
-There were approximately 4,984 "F1" commercial improved real property accounts, approximately 115 "B1" multi-family apartment accounts, and approximately 2,696 "C2" commercial vacant land accounts in 2019.
+In tax year 2020 there were approximately 5,141 state category "F1" commercial improved real property accounts, approximately 118 state category "B1" multi-family apartment accounts, and approximately 2,574 state category "C2" commercial vacant land accounts.